Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Prediction Mechanisms

 \textbf{Peer Truth Serum (PTS) Mechanism.} Developed by Faltings et al. \cite{Faltings2017}, the PTS mechanism pays agents if their report for a task agrees with the report of a randomly selected peer on the same task.
 The magnitude of the payment is proportional to the inverse of the frequency of their report according to a distribution $R$ over the report space.

-\textbf{$\Phi$-Divergence Pairing ($\Phi$-Div) Mechanism.} The $\Phi$-Div mechanism was proposed by Schoenebeck and Yu \cite{Schoenebeck2021} and is based on applying an information-theoretic framework for understanding and designing peer prediction mechanisms described by Kong and Schoenebeck \cite{Kong2019}.
-It pays agents in pairs according to an estimate of the $\Phi$-Mutual Information between two random variables $X$ and $Y$ that are drawn, respectively, from the distribution of the reports of each agent in the pair.
+\textbf{$\Phi$-Divergence Pairing ($\Phi$-Div) Mechanism.} This mechanism was proposed by Schoenebeck and Yu \cite{Schoenebeck2021} and is based on the application of an information-theoretic framework for designing peer prediction mechanisms described by Kong and Schoenebeck \cite{Kong2019}.
+Like the OA mechanism, this mechanism pairs agents with peers.
+The pairs are rewarded for submitting correlated reports on a \textit{bonus task} and penalized for submitting correlated reports on a pair (one for each agent) of \textit{penalty tasks} that are distinct from each other and from the bonus tasks.

-$\Phi$, a convex function chosen by the mechanism designer, defines a corresponding $\Phi$-divergence, which measures the difference between two distributions with the same support.\footnote{Informally, the $\Phi$-divergence between two discrete distributions $P$ and $Q$ is where $x$ varies over the (shared) support of the distributions.
-The $\Phi$-Mutual Information between two random variables $X$ and $Y$ is $D_{\Phi}(P_{X, Y} || P_X P_Y)$.} In turn, the $\Phi$-divergence defines an ``optimal separator'' for distinguishing whether a pair of reports $x, y$ was drawn from the joint distribution of reports, $P_{X, Y}(x, y)$, or the product of the marginal distributions $P_X(x) P_Y(y)$.
-The optimal separator is $\partial \Phi(\text{JP}(x, y))$, where $\partial \Phi$ denotes the \textit{subgradient} of $\Phi$. is the joint-to-marginal-product ratio of the reports $x$ and $y$.
+The magnitudes of the respective reward and penalty depend on a convex function $\Phi$ chosen by the mechanism designer and on $\text{JP}(x, y)$, the joint-to-marginal-product ratio of random variables $X$ and $Y$ drawn, respectively, from each agent's distribution of reports:

+where $P_{X, Y}(x, y)$ is the probability of observing reports $x$ and $y$ as answers to the same question under the joint distribution of reports $X$ and $Y$, and $P_X(x) P_Y(y)$ is that probability according to the product of the marginal report distributions.
+Their ratio can be understood as measuring how much more likely a pair of reports $x$ and $y$ are to occur on the same question versus different questions.
+Note that each quantity is a function of the random variables $X$ and $Y$, which depend both on the agents' strategies and the joint prior.
+In general, \text{JP} is unknown to the mechanism and will need to be estimated.

-For a given pair of agents and a task $b$, referred to as the \textit{bonus task}, a pair of \textit{penalty tasks}, $p$ and $q$---distinct from each other and from the bonus task---are randomly chosen (one for each agent).
-The pair of agents is paid the quantity
+For a given pair of agents, a bonus task $b$, and a pair of \textit{penalty tasks}, $p \neq q$, the payment is :

-where $\Phi^*$ denotes the \textit{convex conjugate} of $\Phi$. $x_i$ and $y_j$ denote the first agent's report on task $i$ and the second agent's report on task $j$, respectively. $\hat{\text{JP}}$ is an empirical estimate of $\text{JP}$.
+where $\partial \Phi$ is the \textit{subgradient} of $\Phi$, $\Phi^*$ denotes the \textit{convex conjugate} of $\Phi$, and $x_i$ and $y_j$ denote the first agent's report on task $i$ and the second agent's report on task $j$, respectively.
+The intuition is that the first term rewards an agent based on the likelihood of their report for the bonus question $b$ given the other agents' reports on $b$.
+The second term penalizes agents for reporting generically likely answers by considering the likelihood of an agent's report for the penalty question $p$ given the other agents' reports on the distinct penalty question $q$.
+See Schoenebeck and Yu \cite{Schoenebeck2021} for a complete discussion of each component of this mechanism, including definitions for all of the relevant terms above.